Fernanda-Kipper/Data-Structure-and-Algorithm/selection-sort/README.md

 Case | Complexity | Explanation | When happens
 --- | --- | --- | --- |
 Worst & Best |  **O(n ** 2)** | The algorithm will always need to go till the end of the array on the second *for loop* to be sure that the element being analised is smaller then the others next him | Always

+### Note that is algorithm is stable, same time complexity for all inputs